UIPath-Trainers-Automation-Suite-v2/uipath-automation-7/Documentation/README.md

 ## Getting Started
 To Clone: `git clone https://github.com/UiPath-Project3-1/uipath-automation-7.git`
+- You will need a valid GitHub account for the robot to login to and access the organization with.
 - You will need an **xlsx** file which contains one column with the header *Repository URL*.
 The values in the *Repository URL* column should be the URLs of the repositories you wish to fork.

 ## Usage